bartolsthoorn/hopfield-ruby/README.md

 Errors: [0]
 ```
 The script also creates black and white pattern images for you.

+## Limitations
+If you use patterns larger than 20x20 it'll take a long time to train the network!

 ## Credits
 I was introduced to Hopfield networks through the book [Clever Algorithms](www.cleveralgorithms.com), and I've borrowed bits of the implementation shown in the book.
 Also used the `.associated?` syntax found here: [Brain](https://github.com/brainopia/brain).